-Easy availability of polymer raw materials and processing machineries, well known manufacturing methods, moderate investment requirements have made plastic pipe manufacturing an easy proposition for small scale entrepreneurs in India.
-Recent tariffs on import of CPVC raw material has created barrier for small CPVC pipe manufacturers.
-Organized manufacturers, betting on their strong branding, better product quality, marketing capabilities and management of resources are having more advantage.
-In wake of COVID epidemic uncertainties, organisations with high debt will find more difficulties in business operations.
+Easy availability of polymer raw materials and processing machinery, well-known manufacturing methods, moderate investment requirements have made plastic pipe manufacturing an easy proposition for small scale entrepreneurs in India.
+Global shortage on containers causing disturbance in import schedules is affecting PVC and CPVC raw material prices and availability.

-The plastic pipe industry continued to witness growth both globally and in domestic front.
-In recent years, government schemes such as affordable housing for all, water supply for every village, and now, plans for piped water for every household are helping and contributing growth of plastic pipes in India.
+The global plastic pipe industry is growing at about 2-3% annually.
+In recent years, government schemes such as affordable housing for all, water supply for every village, and now, plans for piped water for every household are helping and contributing the growth of plastic pipes in India.